All Emulators are Wrong, Many are Useful, and Some are More Useful Than Others: A Reproducible Comparison of Computer Model Surrogates: Review of Emulation Approaches: Meet the Contestants

 \subsection{Gaussian Processes (and Variants)}

-\paragraph{Gaussian Process (\emu{gp}, \emu{rgasp}):} Gaussian processes have long been at the forefront of computer model emulation.
+\paragraph{Gaussian Process (\emu{gp}, \emu{rgasp}, \emu{gpytorch}):} Gaussian processes have long been at the forefront of computer model emulation.
 In fact, some authors (historically) have used the terms GP and emulator interchangeably.
 See \cite{rasmussen2003gaussian} or \cite{gramacy2020surrogates} (or with high probability, a randomly selected reference in this paper) for details.

 Though there are many options for Gaussian process modeling in \textsf{R}, we include two state-of-the-art implementations.
-The first (\emu{gp}) is the \texttt{mleHomGP()} function from the \texttt{hetGP} package \citep{binois2021hetgp}, which is known for its speed and robustness.
-The second (\emu{rgasp}) is the \texttt{rgasp()} function from the \texttt{RobustGaSP} package \citep{gu2018robustgasp}, which offers a sophisticated modeling framework and strong theoretical guarantees, but is comparatively less optimized for speed.
+The first (\emu{gp}) is the \texttt{mleHomGP()} function from the \texttt{hetGP} package \citep{binois2021hetgp}, which is known for its speed and stability.
+The second (\emu{rgasp}) is the \texttt{rgasp()} function from the \texttt{RobustGaSP} package \citep{gu2018robustgasp}, which offers a sophisticated framework for Gaussian proceess parameter estimation, along with strong theoretical guarantees \cite{gu2018robust}, but is comparatively less optimized for speed.

+\kr{We also include a Python-based implementation (\emu{gpytorch}) using the \texttt{gpytorch} library, accessed through \texttt{reticulate}, which provides a modern framework for scalable Gaussian process modeling.
+In our experiments, this implementation emphasizes computational efficiency but tends to sacrifice some predictive accuracy relative to the R-based implementations \citep{gardner2018gpytorch, reticulate}.
+All three implementations estimate the nugget , rather than fixing it at zero, so that models can appropriately adapt to non-deterministic settings.}

 \paragraph{Deep GP (\emu{deepgp}):} Deep GPs (DGPs), first introduced by \cite{damianou2013deep}, are better equipped to handle nonstationarity and complex response surfaces by stacking multiple latent GP layers, enabling automatic adaptation to regime changes and heterogeneity in the data.
 We use the \texttt{deepgp} R package to fit a two-layer DGP, leveraging elliptical slice sampling and a Vecchia approximation for efficient Bayesian inference \citep{sauer2023active, sauer2023vecchia}.